bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 to counteract its effect.
 This point is said to have low leverage and influence.
 The upper right hand point is outside of the range of X values and Y values, but conforms nicely to the regression relationship.
-This point has  It will also have little effect on the fitted model.
+This point has little effect on the fitted model.
 It has high leverage, but chooses not to extert it, and thus has low influence.
-The lower left hand point is outside of the range of X values, but not the Y values.
-However, it does not conform to the relationship of the remainder of points at all.
+The lower right hand point is outside of the range of X values, but not the Y values.
+However, it does not conform to the relationship of the remainder of the points at all.
 This outlier has high leverage and influence.

 From this discussion you can maybe guess at the formal definition of two important terms: leverage and influence.
-Leverage discusses how outside of the norm a points X values are from the cloud of other X values.
+Leverage discusses how outside of the norm a point's X values are from the cloud of other X values.
 A point with high leverage has the opportunity to dramatically impact the regression model.
 Whether or not it does so depends on how closely it conforms to the fit.